lyonsa/mongoose-news/README.md

 ## Cloning down the repo
 If you wish to clone the app down to your local machine...
   1. Ensure that you have MongoDB set up on your laptop
-    * An amazing repo to get you started with that can be found [here](https://github.com/dannyvassallo/mongo_lesson).
   2. Once you are set up, `cd` into this repo and run `npm install`.
   3. Then open another bash or terminal window and run `mongod`
   4. Run the script with `node server.js`.